morganthomas/winning-arguments/winning-arguments.md

 1. It is unintuitive to disallow talk about the set of all sets and such objects.
 It is desirable to have a way to coherently discuss these sets.
 2. It is desirable to be able to apply classical logic to English without worrying about incoherence resulting from paradoxes such as the liar paradox.

-The argument will demonstrate a way to be able to coherently discuss the set of all sets and such objects, and a way to apply classical logic to English without worrying about incoherence from the liar paradox and such paradoxes.
+The defense will demonstrate a way to be able to coherently discuss the set of all sets and such objects, and a way to apply classical logic to English without worrying about incoherence from the liar paradox and such paradoxes.

 The standard of success is pragmatic adequacy.
 The solutions I come up with should be, ideally, suitable for whatever useful purposes people are going to put them to.
 There is no higher standard of theoretical perfection (e.g. perfect precision, perfect well-definedness) that I am trying to reach.
 The standard of success is pragmatic adequacy.